 What is First Aid Training?

-First Aid Training is essential workplace education that teaches employees and employers the correct techniques for managing the most common workplace emergencies safely.
-In Ireland, this training is not just recommended - it is a legal requirement under the Safety, Health and Welfare at Work Act 2005 and the General Application Regulations 2007.
+First Aid Training is essential workplace education that teaches employees and employers how to respond calmly and correctly to the most common medical emergencies.
+In Ireland, having trained people on hand is part of every employer's duty under the Safety, Health and Welfare at Work Act 2005 and the General Application Regulations 2007.

-Our online First Aid Course provides comprehensive training that meets all Health and Safety Authority (HSA) requirements - whether you work in healthcare, warehousing, construction, retail, or any industry involving physical work.
+Our online First Aid Course is aligned with Health and Safety Authority (HSA) first-aid guidance - whether you work in healthcare, warehousing, construction, retail, hospitality or an office.

 Why choose us